pmould-repositories/DaoCloud-Pro-Landing-Page/README.md

 	Redesign of the DaoCloud Landing Page and linked pages

 <h3>-Tasks</h3>
-	* First Draft of Landging Page
-	* Wireframe for Pro Demo Page
-	* Wireframe for Member Demo Page

 	Redesign of the DaoCloud Pro Landing Page

 <h3>-Tasks</h3>
-	* To create website based on mock ups for the 4 layouts: large-Screens, Desktop, Tablet and Mobile Phones
+	* To create website based on 4 mock-ups: large-Screens, Desktop, Tablet and Mobile Phones

 <h3>-Components</h3>